expede/brainfucker/README.md

-# brainfuck_haskell
+# BrainfuckHaskell
-Brainfuck interpreter in Haskell
+A simple Brainfuck interpreter in Haskell